When changing a Metric's logic you have the ability to determine if this change should apply retroactively or moving forward.

 Here for File Upload Integrations

-1. After making the needed changes, click the green Confirm and Save Changes button.
+1. After making the needed changes, click the green Confirm and Save Changes button at the bottom of the Metric form.

 2. A pop-up will appear asking at what point in time the changes just made need to go into effect.